How to create organizational values that spark productivity

-Quick tip: If you need help structuring an executive meeting to create an effective mission statement, download our vision and mission statement meeting template.
+Quick tip: If you need help creating organizational values, download our vision and mission statement template.

-With your mission statement clear and top of mind, let’s start talking about which values will shape the culture you desire.
+With your mission statement clear, decide which organizational values will shape the culture you desire.

 E is for energy: Organizational values dictate desired behaviors.

-While your mission statement articulates your company’s purpose, it’s your core values that dictate the employee behaviors necessary to achieve your strategic business goals.
+Your mission statement articulates your company’s purpose.
+Your organizational values dictate the behaviors employees must exhibit to reach your business goals.
 Values are the roadmap that everyone should follow.

-Of course, your values must align with your overall strategic plan.
-If you desire to launch a new market category, you need people with lots of energy.
-If you want to build a culture of smart risk-taking, create a set of core values around action and drive.
+Your values need to align with your business strategy.
+If you’re launching a new market category, you need people with lots of energy.
+To build a culture of smart risk-taking, create a set of core values around action and drive.

 Effective organizational values are less about originality and more about authenticity.
-Start inward, and think about what values matter to you and the rest of the executive team.
+Start inward.
+Think about what values matter to you and the rest of the executive team.
 What gets you out of bed in the morning?
 Creating a quality product?
 Providing exceptional customer service?
 Using creativity to make a difference in the world?

 Some other things you should consider when selecting your organizational values:

-- Degree of hierarchy: Is your company structured with many hierarchical layers to maintain accuracy and precision?
+- Degree of hierarchy: Is your company structured with many layers to maintain accuracy and precision?
 Or is it flat to enable innovation?
-Different organizational structures call for different core values.
+Different organizational structures call for different organizational values.

-- Degree of urgency: Do you need to push out projects quickly and react to a constantly changing marketplace?
-Or is there less need for urgency and prioritization of quality over efficiency?
+- Degree of urgency: Do you need to push out projects quickly?
+React to a constantly changing marketplace?
+Or is there less need for urgency?
+Will you benefit from quality over efficiency?

 - People or task orientation: Do you put more value in enabling the people in your organizations to drive the company’s performance?
 Or do you focus on tasks, believing that efficiency and process drive success?